Chinese Museum (Fontainebleau): Background

 France significantly increased its diplomatic and military activism in Asia during the Second Empire, after a century-long pause following its decisive defeat by Great Britain during the Seven Years' War.
-It joined the UK and participated in the Second Opium War between 1856 and 1860, including the looting of the Old Summer Palace and Summer Palace in Beijing in October 1860.
+It joined the United Kingdom and participated in the Second Opium War between 1856 and 1860, including the looting of the Old Summer Palace in Beijing in October 1860.
 Also in 1856, Napoleon III sent Charles de Montigny on an embassy to King Mongkut of the Rattanakosin Kingdom of Siam, reviving high-level diplomatic contacts that had flourished at the time of Louis XIV and King Narai of the Ayutthaya Kingdom during the 1680s.
 In 1858, Napoleon III's representatives concluded the Treaty of Amity and Commerce between France and Japan, and separately the French military started the Cochinchina campaign, establishing a foothold in what is now Southern Vietnam.
 In 1863, France went on to establish a protectorate in Cambodia, and in 1866 it launched its ill-fated expedition to Korea.
 In 1867 the Exposition Universelle would trigger a fashion and artistic frenzy for Japonisme.

-In 1861 Mongkut sent an embassy in return, which was ceremonially received on 27 June 1861 by Napoleon III and Empress Eugénie in the great 16th-century ballroom of the Palace of Fontainebleau that was one of their favorite residences.
+In 1861 Mongkut sent an embassy in return, which was ceremonially received on 27 June 1861 by Napoleon III and Empress Eugénie in the great 16th-century ballroom of the Palace of Fontainebleau, that was one of their favorite residences.

 History

-About 300 or 400 objects from the Beijing Summer Palace looting of 1860, many dating from the reign of the Qianlong Emperor, were presented by French officers to the imperial household as a personal gift.
-They were initially displayed at the imperial apartment at the Tuileries Palace.
+About 300 or 400 objects from the Beijing Summer Palace looting of 1860, many dating from the reign of the Qianlong Emperor, were presented by French officers to the Imperial household as a personal gift.
+They were initially displayed at the Imperial apartment at the Tuileries Palace.
 Eugénie combined some of them with the Siam embassy gifts of 1861 to form the core of the Asian art collection she would display in Fontainebleau, which she complemented with other diplomatic and non-diplomatic gifts, objects confiscated by the state during the French Revolution and kept since then at the National Library, and acquisitions she made on the art market using the Imperial household's personal budget.
 In addition to Chinese and Siamese artifacts she added objects from Cambodia, Japan, Korea, and Tibet.

 Eugénie intended the museum as a private space where she would entertain guests and friends, rather than a public exhibition space.
 She located it on the ground floor of the gros pavillon, a garden-facing building of the palace.
 The rooms were redecorated by palace architect Alexis Paccard.
 The main exhibition room is decorated with lacquer and 18th-century folding screen panels.
 The adjacent drawing room includes a billiard table and a piano for entertainment.
 The whole suite was inaugurated by the empress on 14 June 1863.

 The museum has been preserved in a layout largely similar to that of the 1860s.
 In 1905, it received additional objects from the ethnographical collections of the Musée de Marine, then hosted in the Louvre and short of space there.
 It was renovated in 1988.